 The Eureka College Learning Center provides academic support services for students and faculty.
 The Center offers the following services: Writing Center, Math Lab, professional or peer tutoring in most subject areas, exam proctoring services, one-on-one academic support consultation, and various study skills and time management seminars throughout the academic year.
 Typically, students who struggle to master particular subjects use the Learning Center equally with students who intend to maximize their academic success.
-The Center, located on the residential side of campus in Alumni Court, offers students a mini-computer lab and a quiet study area.
+The Center, located on the first floor of Burgess Hall, offers students a mini-computer lab and a quiet study area.